Chapter 17 Property Segment

 17.5 Drugs

 This segment also provides information about drugs seized by the police.
 This also includes cases where the police would have seized the drugs if the offender did not destroy it somehow, such as flushing it down the toilet.
 For each drug seized there is information on what type of drug it was and how much of the drug was seized.
 There can be up to three drugs seized in an incident and data is available for each type of drug.
 The exception, however, is when there are more than three drugs seized in an incident.
-In that case, info on the third drug just says that there were more than three drugs involved.
-So you would have info on the first two drugs but none on the third through however many (and it does not say how many) drugs.
+In that case, information on the third drug just says that there were more than three drugs involved.
+So you would have information on the first two drugs but none on the third through however many (and it does not say how many) drugs.
 For the below table and figure I only look at the first drug seized, so the numbers shown are undercounts.

 The ordering of drugs when there are multiple drugs is based on how much drugs were recovered and the seriousness of the drugs.
 For example, heroin is probably considered more serious than marijuana, but overall ranking of drugs is a subjective assessment depending on the department.
 Is heroin more serious than meth?
 That decision likely varies by the agency and their situation in regard to what drugs they often seize.